xbeat/Machine-Learning/README.md

 Introduction to the Singleton Pattern

 The Singleton pattern ensures a class has only one instance and provides a global point of access to it.
 This pattern is useful when exactly one object is needed to coordinate actions across the system.

+## Advanced Python Slideshow on Random Forests and Decision Trees

+Introduction to Random Forests and Decision Trees

+Random Forests and Decision Trees are powerful machine learning algorithms used for both classification and regression tasks.
+These algorithms are popular due to their interpretability, versatility, and ability to handle complex datasets.
+In this presentation, we'll explore advanced concepts and implementations using Python.

 ## Catastrophic Forgetting in Linear Regression Models